 Sometimes, the absence of punctuation creates a deliberate ambiguity that is required for the author’s multiple meanings.
 That is the case with the title of this article.
 The title has also been used for a tee-shirt competition that we ran to coincide with Earth Day on Monday, April 22nd, 2013.
 Just to emphasize the multiplicity of meanings, I could rearrange the title, by grouping words together, using single quotes.
 So, the title could be:

 ‘God created Earth’ day – a day on which we celebrate the fact that God created the Earth.

 God created ‘Earth Day’—implying that the day of celebration itself was created by God.

 The main meaning is the former.
-However, although the concept of Earth Day was placed on the calendar by human beings, one could argue that every day is “the day that the Lord has made.”
+However, though the concept of Earth Day was placed on the calendar by human beings, one could argue that every day is “the day that the Lord has made.”
 Therefore, the latter meaning has validity, also.